-- counterexample In addition to illustrating how our formulas work in practice, it provides a counterexample to Brown's conjecture.
-For a counterexample, consider $S = \dots$ - couple 1 [see also: some, several] A couple of differences between this definition and the treatment of [KS] should be noted. - 2 [see also: combine] This follows immediately from (8) coupled with the fact that..... - course [see also: process] This paper was written in the course of the semester on.....
+- counterexample In addition to illustrating how our formulas work in practice, it provides a counterexample to Brown's conjecture. \bullet For a counterexample, consider $S = \dots$ - counterpart This has the effect of making our theorems look less elegant than their counterparts in [KJ], but this seems to be the price to pay for complete generality. - couple 1 [see also: some, several] A couple of differences between this definition and the treatment of [KS] should be noted. - 2 [see also: combine] This follows immediately from (8) coupled with the fact that..... - course [see also: process] This paper was written in the course of the semester on.....
 In the course of proof, we shall encounter.....
 In the course of writing this paper we learned that P. Fox has simultaneously obtained results similar to ours in certain respects.
 The prerequisite for this book is a good course in advanced calculus.
-[Not: "of advanced calculus"] Then, of course, F will be one-to-one.
+[NOT "of advanced calculus"] Then, of course, F will be one-to-one.
 Of course, before going further, we must check that such a P exists.
-The convergence of the sum on the left is of course a weaker statement than the convergence of (2). - cover [see also: encompass, include] Note that (4) covers the other cases.
+The convergence of the sum on the left is of course a weaker statement than the convergence of (2). - cover [see also: accommodate, encompass, include] Note that (4) covers the other cases.
+The only item that is not covered by the preceding discussion is (5), where the phrase "one may assume" needs explaining.
 Then P covers M twofold. - create [see also: produce, generate, develop] All of the action in creating S{i+1} takes place in the individual cells of type 2 or 3. - criterion [pl. criteria] Part (c) is a frequently used criterion for the measurability of a real-valued function.
 The criterion for its existence is Af = 0.
 The following is an explicit criterion for f to be hamiltonian.
-Note that this lemma does not give a simple criterion for deciding whether a given topology is indeed of the form T_f . • The following result gives a criterion for when a point belongs to B.
+Note that this lemma does not give a simple criterion for deciding whether a given topology is indeed of the form T_f .
+The following result gives a criterion for when a point belongs to B.

 - critical [to sth; see also: basic, crucial, essential, key] In particular, F is compact (a fact which was critical to our arguments in [6]).
-However, with the recent advent of simulation based inference, the need for analytically tractable posteriors is no longer critical. - cross Let M' be the minor obtained by crossing off the last row and column of M. - crucial [to sth; see also: basic, critical, main, principal, key, important] The following lemma, crucial to Theorem 2, is also implicit in [4].
-The main (crucial/key) ingredient in the proof of..... is..... - crucially However, the space Z depends crucially on the particular ambient algebra A chosen. - cumbersome [see also: heavy] We do not use (5) in our proofs, because it makes the notation more cumbersome. - curiously But, curiously, the equivalence of (A) and (B) may fail. - customary [see also: common, familiar, usual] As is customary, we use l^n for C^n with the norm.....
-If...., it is customary to write..... rather than.....
+However, with the recent advent of simulation based inference, the need for analytically tractable posteriors is no longer critical. - cross Let M' be the minor obtained by crossing off the last row and column of M. - crucial [to sth; see also: basic, critical, main, principal, key] The following lemma, crucial to Theorem 2, is also implicit in [4]. ● The main (crucial/key) ingredient in the proof of..... is..... - crucially However, the space Z depends crucially on the particular ambient algebra A chosen. - crux The crux of the matter is to control the sets B_t . - cumbersome [see also: heavy] We do not use (5) in our proofs, because it makes the notation more cumbersome. \bullet However, for a general set S of primes, this is cumbersome, so we will specialize to sets which are easier to deal with. - curiously But, curiously, the equivalence of (A) and (B) may fail. - customary [see also: common, familiar, usual] As is customary, we use l^n for C^n with the norm.....
+If....., it is customary to write..... rather than.....
 With the customary abuse of notation, the same symbol is used for both F and its r-image. - cut [see also: reduce, diminish, decrease, lower] For size 1 this makes no difference, but for sizes 2 and 3 it considerably cuts down the number of cases to be considered.